iremonur/MotionEstimation-HornSchunckOpticalFlow/README.md

 ![](results/erros_alpha_10.png)

-The estimated frames are reported with different smoothness parameters.
+The frames are estimated using the motion vecors reached by optical flow algorithm.

 ![](results/estimations_w_different_alphas.png)